maciejkwasek/SpotWelderController/README.md

 ## Hardware

 **High voltage is dangerous.
-Before operate make sure that you have appropriate skills and equipment.**
+Before operating make sure that you have appropriate skills and equipment.**

+**Project of dedicated hardware is available in repository [SpotWelderTrigger_Hw](https://github.com/maciejkwasek/SpotWelderTrigger_Hw).**

-There is no dedicated hardware for SpotWelderController.
-You have to build entire device yourself.
+You can alse build entire device yourself.
 Type of thyristors depends on your high-power tranformer.
 In most cases, high-power transformer will be retrived from old microwave oven.
 Such transformer has power about 700-800W.
 You have to remove secondary windings and rewind 3-5 turns with thick cable (e.g. 25mm2).
 The thicker cable the better result.
 Sample driving circuit with zero crossing detector can look like below.

 ![Sample driving circuit](docs/SpotWelderTrigger.svg?raw=true "SpotWelderTrigger")